Skip to content

 How to slice your steaks – Make sure the skirt steak is thinly sliced against the grain, about ¼-inch thick.
 To make a bias cut, hold your knife at a 45-degree angle.
 This ensures more tenderness by increasing the surface area between muscle fibers, preventing stacking, and making eating simpler.

-Cooking a skirt steak on the stove
+Cooking time for skirt steak

-2 to 4 minutes on each side
+Cooking a skirt steak on the stove takes 2 to 4 minutes on each side.

 Print